-While this scenario can be indubitably modeled as a partially-observable Markov Decision Process~\citep[POMDP,][]{aastrom1965optimal}, the complexity of the framework and its generality are often not required to capture the main features of the problem.
-Indeed, for specific classes of problems, the Multi-Armed Bandit~\citep[MAB,][]{lattimore2020bandit} literature has explored the possibility of experiencing delayed reward either assuming that the actual reward will be observed, individually, in the future~\citep[\eg][]{JoulaniGS13} or with the more realistic assumption that an aggregated feedback is available~\citep[\eg][]{Pike-Burke0SG18}, with also specific applications for online advertising~\citep{VernadeCP17}.
-Although effective in dealing with delay effects and the possibility of a reward spread in the future~\citep{Cesa-BianchiGM18}, they do not account for additional, more complex, dynamical effects, which can be regarded as the evolution of a hidden state.
+While this scenario can be indubitably modeled as a Partially Observable Markov Decision Process~\citep[POMDP,][]{aastrom1965optimal}, the complexity of the framework and its generality are often not required to capture the main features of the problem.
+Indeed, for specific classes of problems, the Multi-Armed Bandit~\citep[MAB,][]{lattimore2020bandit} literature has explored the possibility of experiencing delayed reward either assuming that the actual reward will be observed, individually, in the future~\citep[\eg][]{JoulaniGS13} or with the more realistic assumption that an aggregated feedback is available~\citep[\eg][]{Pike-Burke0SG18}, with also specific applications to online advertising~\citep{VernadeCP17}.
+Although effective in dealing with delay effects and the possibility of a reward spread in the future~\citep{Cesa-BianchiGM18}, they do not account for the additional, more complex, dynamical effects, which can be regarded as the evolution of a hidden state.

 In this work, we take a different perspective.
-We propose to model the non-observable dynamical effects, underlying the phenomena as a {Linear Time-Invariant} (LTI) system~\citep{hespanha2018linear}.
-In particular, the system is characterized by a hidden internal state $\xs_t$ (\eg awareness) which evolves via a linear dynamics fed by the action $\us_t$ (\eg amount invested) and affected by noise.
-At each round, the learner experiences a reward $y_t$ (\eg conversions) which is a noisy observation that linearly combines the state $\xs_t$ and the action $\us_t$.
+We propose to model the non-observable dynamical effects underlying the phenomena as a {Linear Time-Invariant} (LTI) system~\citep{hespanha2018linear}.
+In particular, the system is characterized by a hidden internal state $\xs_t$ (\eg awareness) which evolves via linear dynamics fed by the action $\us_t$ (\eg amount invested) and affected by noise.
+At each round, the learner experiences a reward $y_t$ (\eg conversions), which is a noisy observation that linearly combines the state $\xs_t$ and the action $\us_t$.
 Our goal consists in learning an optimal policy so as to maximize the expected cumulative reward.
-We call this setting \emph{\settingName} (DLBs) that, as we shall see, reduces to linear bandits when no dynamics is involved.
-Thanks to the dynamics, the effect of each action persists over time indefinitely but, under stability conditions, it vanishes asymptotically.
-This allows representing interference and synergy phenomena between platforms, due to the dynamical nature of the system.
+We call this setting \emph{\settingName} (DLBs) that, as we shall see, reduces to linear bandits~\cite{abbasi2011improved} when no dynamics are involved.
+Because of the dynamics, the effect of each action persists over time indefinitely but, under stability conditions, it vanishes asymptotically.
+This allows representing interference and synergy between platforms, thanks to the dynamic nature of the system.